 In the Description box (just under the Macros In drop-down list) you should see a very terse description of what the NormalizeText command does: "Make text consistent with the rest."
 This is the only clue—anywhere—that we could find as to what this command does.

 Exactly what effect the command has, we can't tell.
 We created some documents and applied various formatting to paragraphs and characters.
 We then selected the text and executed the NormalizeText command.
-There was nothing that happened to any of the formatting.
+We could not detect any change to the formatting of the text.

 Author Bio